chmos/nl/README.md

-# natural language to plot
+# Natural Language Processing and ODE

 ## Setup server and access
 There are 2 ways to access the server: